jforna1/jforna1.github.io/README.md

-# GEOG 4046 Map Example
+# GEOG 4046 Map Examples
 Maps for assignments in GEOG 4046.

 ## Current Weather